2 cities pursued more school for kids. Only 1 pulled it off.

 Richmond’s superintendent met opposition from teachers and parents, particularly among more affluent families.
 Hopewell’s much smaller size, and teachers that backed the change, made it easier to build support in the community.

-Nationwide, a small number of districts have extended the academic year or changed to year-round school to address concerns about pandemic setbacks.
-The state of Washington is urging schools there to consider doing the same.
-If educators use the extra time to reinforce learning, adding school days is one of several strategies that could give kids the best chance of catching up, researchers say.

-Both Virginia school systems continue to face challenges helping children recover.
-Hopewell has struggled to enroll students to attend optional extra school days — especially those who need help the most.

 Back when Hopewell schools followed a traditional calendar, 10-year-old Gi’Shiya Broggin remembers sleeping late, swimming and visiting family during summers away at her father’s house.
-After returning to Hopewell and her mother’s home in a public housing development near a coal-fired power plant, she would feel like she “didn’t know anything” — especially in math.
+By fall she would feel like she “didn’t know anything” — especially in math.

 Math still vexes the talkative fourth grader with glasses and cornrows.
 “I need help with subtraction,” said Gi’Shiya.
 “If the bigger number is not on top, I get really confused.”

 The need for intervention became acute after kids spent 16 months outside of school buildings.
-Test scores show Hopewell students lost the equivalent of more than two years of learning in math, one of the worst outcomes among thousands of school districts in a recent study.
+Test scores show Hopewell students lost the equivalent of more than two years of learning in math, some of the worst among thousands of school districts in a recent study.

 In the summer of 2021, students began the new calendar.
-Summer vacation was reduced to four weeks in June and July.
-The school also added three new breaks, or intersessions, when students can opt in for additional classes.
-Each lasts two weeks.
+Summer vacation was reduced to four weeks.
+The school added three two-week breaks, or intersessions, when students can opt in for additional classes.

-Gi’Shiya’s mother, Quinn Branch, hoped the change would help her kids retain more information and skills.
-“This will be good for my children,” she remembers thinking.

 Now in its second year, it’s hard to know how much the change has helped.
-Chronic absenteeism remains high — 53% of high school students have missed at least 10% of school days, compared with 16% before the pandemic.
+Chronic absenteeism remains high.
 However, teacher turnover is lower than it has been in years, Superintendent Melody Hackney said.

-For some teachers, the schedule is an improvement over the traditional August-to-June marathon.
-“I always feel a break is coming up, and that’s a relief,” said high school teacher John Johnson, who’s active in the teachers union.

-The intersessions are meant to give students an opportunity to try new subjects and more time to work on math and reading, but the courses are not required.
-Teachers must teach at least one intersession course a year.

 The experience of Gi’Shiya’s family suggests some may not be aware of the need.

-Branch struck out trying to sign up her twins for their top choices — gymnastics and cooking for Gi’Shiya and sign language for Gi’Shaun.
-The courses filled up so quickly she gave up and sent her kids to visit their father during the three-week breaks.
+Her mother, Quinn Branch, struck out trying to sign up her twins for their top choices.
+The courses filled up so quickly she gave up and sent her kids to visit their father during the breaks.

 But Branch did not know her twins were receiving help because they are behind in math and reading until contacted by a reporter.
 Had she known, she would have tried harder to get them into the intersession programs, she said.